-Figure 6.11 Stages in a plausible scenario for the birth of the first stars and galaxies (see text for details).
-(1) The first Population III.1 stars form in small halos via $H_2$ cooling.
+Figure 6.12 Stages in a plausible scenario for the birth of the first stars and galaxies (see text for details, and Color Plate 10 for a color version of the figure).
+(1) The first Population III.1 stars form in small halos via H2 cooling.
 (2) These stars empty their hosts of gas via photoevaporation and supernova blastwaves.
 (3) This feedback triggers Population III.2 star formation in nearby minihalos.
 (4) The Lyman-Werner background from these stars suppresses star formation in small minihalos, gradually increasing the characteristic mass scale of star-forming objects.
-(5) The first self-sustaining galaxies eventually form in halos above the atomic cooling threshold, $T{\rm vir} \sim 10^4~{\rm K}$ .
+(5) The first self-sustaining galaxies eventually form in halos above the atomic cooling threshold, $T{\rm vir} \sim 10^4$ K.

-Figure 6.12 Results from a numerical simulation of the formation of a metal-free stars and their feedback on the surrounding environment.
+Figure 6.13 Results from a numerical simulation of the formation of a metal-free stars and their feedback on the surrounding environment (see Color Plate 10 for a color version of the figure).
 Radiative feedback around the first star involves ionized bubbles (light grey) and regions of high molecule abundance (medium grey).
 The large residual free electron fraction inside the relic ionized regions, left behind after the central star has died, rapidly catalyzes the reformation of molecules and a new generation of lower-mass stars.
 Figure credit: Bromm, V., Yoshida, N., Hernquist, L., & McKee, C. F. Nature 459, 49 (2009).
+Copyright 2009 by Nature Publishing Group.

-have not yet collapsed to high densities will have their baryons evaporated at high entropies, while those already dense enough to self-shield from the ionizing radiation will likely have their star formation accelerated (§6.3.1).
-However, because these systems will form their stars from ionized gas, the enhanced HD chemistry will lead to more efficient cooling and hence (probably) a smaller characteristic mass of Population III.2 stars (see §5.3).
+hanced HD chemistry will lead to more efficient cooling and hence (probably) a smaller characteristic mass of Population III.2 stars (see §5.3).
 (Note that, because supernova blastwaves travel much slower than H II regions, it is very possible for this triggered star formation to be metal-free.)
 Still, even with this positive feedback, the Population III.1 and Population III.2 stars in a given cluster of minihalos will form close together temporally (as otherwise the clumps would have been photoevaporated), leading to "bursts" of Population III stars followed by long pauses as the halos re-accrete their gas.
-Figure 6.12 illustrates some of the complexity of this stage: note the several nearby stars that form and the complicated morphology of the molecular gas catalyzed by the presence of the H II regions.
+Figure 6.13 illustrates some of the complexity of this stage: note the several nearby stars that form and the complicated morphology of the molecular gas catalyzed by the presence of the H II regions.

 4. Feedback also operates on larger scales.
 All Population III stars produce photons in the Lyman-Werner that photodissociate H2.
-As more stars form, the Lyman-Werner background increases, gradually raising the critical virial temperature for cold gas formation inside minihalos (§6.1.5 and Fig. 6.3).
+As more stars form, the Lyman-Werner background increases, gradually raising the critical virial temperature for cold gas formation inside minihalos (§6.1.5 and Fig. 6.4).
 Because more massive halos are also more rare, this will tend to self-regulate the global rate of star formation.